-There is an assumption, held by many in the medical profession, that if you want help for alcoholism, your only hope is to attend Alcoholics Anonymous meetings and if you want to stop drinking for good, then AA has to become (and this is no exaggeration) your second home.
+There is an assumption, held by many in the medical profession including doctors and therapists, that if you want help for alcoholism, your only hope is to attend Alcoholics Anonymous meetings and if you want to stop drinking for good, then AA has to become (and this is no exaggeration) your second home.

 Fortunately, this is just plain wrong.

 Firstly, Alcoholics Anonymous has an appalling success rate and, secondly, there are many other ways to quit drinking without turning to the 12 steps.

 Unfortunately, the power to choose your preferred alcoholism treatment is seriously restricted.
 Restricted not because of a lack of alternatives to AA, but because information about other treatment options is lost in the noise of the 12 steps.

 It has been shown that alcoholics who have an active and informed choice in their alcoholism treatment, are much more successful in their recovery.

 This site is an attempt to address this lack of choice by outlining all the options (and that includes the 12 step method) open to alcoholics and problem drinkers who wish to access alcoholism help.

 There are many reasons as to why the programs/drugs above are little-known, but it is mainly because AA and its 12-step method was the first systematic program to treat alcohol dependency; a condition that had proved resistant to much the medical world could throw at it.
 On top of this it seemed successful, there were many stories of how AA had turned individual's lives around.